Random Utility and Limited Consideration: The Experiment

-In this section we describe behavior of individuals in our sample and show that our cost treatments effectively induce costly consideration in a reduced form analysis.\footnote{We use here a linear probability regression framework that delivers a simple correlation analysis.} In particular, we observe that the consideration cost treatments: (i) have a significant effect on the choice frequency of the outside option; (ii) have a heterogeneous effect on the choice frequencies of all other alternatives; (iii) affect the dynamics of choice with respect to the size of the menu; and (iv) have a significant effect on the time dedicated to each task.
+In this section, we describe the behavior of individuals in our sample and present suggestive evidence that our cost treatments effectively induce costly consideration or frame effects.
+In particular, we observe that the consideration cost treatments/frames: (i) affect the choice frequency of the outside option; (ii) have a heterogeneous effect on the choice frequencies of all other alternatives; (iii) and affect the patterns of choice with respect to the size of the menu.
 Moreover, all these effects depend monotonically on the level of difficulty of choice induced by each treatment.

-Under the null hypothesis of full consideration (ineffective consideration cost), the observed frequency of choice of the outside option should remain the same.
+Under the null hypothesis of full consideration and consequentialism, the observed frequency of choice of the outside option should remain the same across frames.
 The reason is that the choice menu remains the same across cost treatments, and payment is at random.
-However, the outside option is chosen more often as the cost increases (see Figure~\ref{fig:prob_outside} and Table~\ref{reg2}).
-This is evidence in favor of limited consideration.
-In addition, we observe that the choice frequency of the outside option decreases with the menu size, providing evidence against choice overload.
-We remind the reader that choice overload can not be generated by $\rhrc$.
+However, the outside option is chosen more often as the cost increases (see Figure~\ref{fig:prob_outside}).
+This is evidence against full consideration and in favor of frame-dependent choice.

-In passing, we highlight the remarkable linear relationship between the outside option frequency of choice and the consideration cost.
-This seems to be a new stylized fact that we document here, but leave its further analysis for future work.

-Table~\ref{outside_determinants} shows that the net effect of menu size on the choice frequency for the outside option is positive for the medium and high costs; when it is very costly to compute the lotteries is more likely that DMs decide not to consider any alternative and choose the outside option.

-Figure~\ref{fig:choices_cost} shows the effect of the treatments on the choice frequencies while Tables~\ref{reg1}-\ref{reg2} in Appendix~\ref{sectionapp:section_experiment} show the correlation between choices, consideration cost treatments, size of the menu and the order of the alternatives within the menu.
+We remind the reader here that low, medium, and high cost corresponds to $1$, $3$, and $5$ arithmetic operations required to understand the monetary prize of each lottery, respectively.
+The monotone relation shows that our treatments were effective, and that the frequency of choice of the default is in fact ordered in the way it was expected.